***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 - Save you time in physically commuting to the gym.
 I recently canceled my gym membership altogether and now utilize a 6 ft by 4 ft area in the basement to exercise.
 I bought a treadmill and a couple free weights and am easily getting the same exercise in that I got at the gym.

-Not everyone utilizes the classes their gym offers though.
+Not everyone utilizes the classes their gym offers.
 If you are one of those people, you are probably paying more than you need to on your gym membership.
-The instructors must get paid and since there’s not an additional fee to take the class, their fee is embedded in your gym membership.
+The instructors must get paid and since there’s not an additional fee to take the class, their paycheck is embedded in your gym membership.

 Fitness Classes at the Gym verses At-Home